AaltoSciComp/python-for-scicomp/content/parallel.rst

    only.
 Combine the results and time the calculation.
 What is the difference in time taken?

+   NOTE: If you're working in an interactive environment and this doesn't work with the ``multiprocessing`` module, install and use the ``multiprocess`` module instead!

    (optional, advanced) Do the same but with :py:class:`multiprocessing.pool.ThreadPool` instead.
 This works identically to ``Pool``, but uses threads instead of different processes.